Can You Trademark a Board Game?

 Copyrights and Board Game Design

-Here's a quote right from United States Copyright Office:
+Here’s a quote from the United States Copyright Office:

 Patents and Game Mechanics